lena-larionova/docs.konghq.com/app/_includes/md/gateway/setup.md

 ## Setup configs

-There are two sets of configurations you will need to update when installing and deploying {{site.base_gateway}}.
+There are two sets of configurations you will need to update when installing and deploying {{site.base_gateway}}, the `kong.conf` file and either a database or a `kong.yml` declarative configuration file.

 {{site.base_gateway}} comes with a default configuration file that can be found at `/etc/kong/kong.conf.default` if you installed {{site.base_gateway}} with one of the official packages.